 The American Women's College Online

-Accelerated Pace – SOUL facilitates immediate interventions and critical supports whenever a student begins to struggle with the help of learning analytics & predictive models.
+Accelerated Pace – SOUL facilitates immediate interventions and critical supports whenever a student begins to

 “I feel most grateful for the deliberate focus on building a supportive community.
 I also appreciate the commitment to assuring us that reaching out to ask for help is important.”